 Research has shown that emotions play a significant role in influencing customer behavior and loyalty.
 Customers who have positive emotional experiences (such as feeling happy and satisfied) are more likely to have a higher level of satisfaction and be more loyal to a brand.
 On the other hand, customers who have negative emotional experiences (such as feeling frustrated or angry) are more likely to have a lower level of satisfaction and be less loyal to a brand.
-That’s why it is fundamental to know how to measure emotion in customer experience!
+That’s why it is important to know how to measure emotion in customer experience!

-Make your experiences count!
+Make experiences that count!

 In addition, emotions can affect the way that customers remember and recall their experiences.
 Customers are more likely to remember and talk about their experiences if they are emotionally charged, either positively or negatively.
-This means that emotions can have a lasting impact on customers’ perceptions of a brand and their willingness to do business with the brand in the future.
+This means that emotions can have a great and lasting impact on customers’ perceptions of a brand and their willingness to do business with the brand in the future.

 How to measure customer emotions?